jmukamani/api/README.md

 ## API Integration

 The "View Hotels" button is integrated with an external API to fetch hotel data.
-Make sure you have a valid API key and follow the API provider's guidelines for usage.
+This API helps to query rooms, prices, facilities, policies, etc information from many hotels around the world to create a traveling site/application, such as hotels.com
 - API Endpoint: `https://hotels4.p.rapidapi.com/v2/get-meta-data`
 - API Key: 'X-RapidAPI-Key': '8605becc9fmshfd873045f53a4afp1763a2jsn2f099742fead',